utopia-foss/dantro/doc/plotting/creators/ext.rst

 Animations
 ----------
-With the :py:class:`~dantro.plot.creators._plot_helper.PlotHelper` framework it is really simple to let your plot function support animation.
+With the :py:class:`~dantro.plot.plot_helper.PlotHelper` framework it is really simple to let your plot function support animation.

 Say you have defined the following plot function: